min2ha/ukwa-site/content/target/70950/index.en.md

   "subject": "Brexit"
 }

-# Evening Standard: Brexit blow for Theresa May as French minister rejects Chequers deal

 France’s Europe minister dealt a hammer blow to Theresa May’s hopes of saving her Chequers plan on September 5th 2018, insisting the EU would not change its rules to accommodate post-Brexit Britain.
 In an interview with the Evening Standard,  Nathalie Loiseau scoffed at British media reports that her boss President Emmanuel Macron was softening to the Prime Minister’s proposals